Vegan in Tenerife – best vegan eats on the island

 Read why Tierra’s vegan meals are so popular on the Canary Green blog!

-Umami Good Food is a fully vegan cafeteria with wholesome food!
+• UMAMI GOOD FOOD – a vegan cafeteria with wholesome food in the capital!
 Whole food bowls, smoothies, raw cakes etc. Open on weekdays only as of now.

-Plantae Gastrobar – another vegan restaurant in San Cristóbal de La Laguna serving up fine plates and wine.
+• Plantae Gastrobar – another vegan restaurant in La Laguna serving up fine plates and wine.
 Open only on few days a week so check timings before visiting!

-Sweet Paradise – vegan café in the capital of Santa Cruz de Tenerife!
-Find some vegan desserts, coffee and light snack here.
+• Sweet Paradise – vegan café in the capital of Santa Cruz de Tenerife!
+Find some vegan desserts, coffee and light snacks here.

 In addition..